To view Curriculum Organizational Plan - Day/Evening Programs, please click here.

 Co-Requisites: Anatomy & Physiology II; Microbiology

-Mental Health Nursing is offered in the spring semester of the first year.
-It provides the student with theoretical knowledge concerning the nursing care of adolescent and adult patients experiencing difficulty in solitude and social interaction.
-Emphasis is on the use of the therapeutic nurse–patient relationship to provide short–term assistance for hospitalized individuals.
-Clinical experience is faculty supervised on specialty units in mental health facilities.
+This course is designed to provide the student with the theoretical knowledge concerning the nursing care of adolescent and adult patients experiencing difficulty in normalcy, solitude and social interaction.
+Emphasis is placed on the nursing process and the use of therapeutic nurse-patient relationship to provide short-term corrective assistance for hospitalized individuals manifesting various psychological health deviations and requiring partially compensatory assistance.
+Clinical performance is faculty supervised on specialty units Holy Name Medical Center, at other Mental Health facilities and the Simulation Laboratory

 Prerequisites: Nursing 101 - Fundaments of Nursing; Nursing 102 - Parent Child Health Nursing; Introduction to Pyschology